In this people management skills guide we will look at the following, you can jump to sections with these links below:

 In a world where the diversity of a workforce in organisations is only increasing, people management skills means more than just having the posture and a look of a boss.
 It is about forming and cementing relationships, providing the right motivation, keeping the team on track, understanding the needs of an individual and helping people achieve their goals.

 The benefits are undeniable, a great team will be productive, have drive, be happy and successful.
 Poor leadership and management (what is the difference?) can have a negative effect that can lead to low morale, poor performance and worse, the loss of valuable talent.

-It’s easy to draw parallels with the world of sport, for example the reasons why you need people management skills are similar to those of a football club manager.
+It’s easy to draw parallels with the world of sport, for example the reasons why you need management skills are similar to those of a football club manager.

 Long before the kick-off, the manager has to ensure they think about every aspect of the teams performance.
 From having the right tools (the necessary kit in good order) to their physical fitness (training, diet) to the strategy to win the game.
 All these things are vitally important but once the players are on the pitch, the manager can only watch on.

-Now read that football analogy again but this time picture your staff and team and ask yourself this question; Do your people management skills enable your team to achieve their goals (and in turn yours) by supporting them with the right tools, a positive physical and mental environment, clear objectives and strategy, plus the motivation to succeed?
+Now read that football analogy again but this time picture your staff and team and ask yourself this question; Do your people skills enable your team to achieve their goals (and in turn yours) by supporting them with the right tools, a positive physical and mental environment, clear objectives and strategy, plus the motivation to succeed?

 If the answer is no, don’t worry.
-Our ultimate guide to people management skills is here to help.
+Our ultimate guide to people skills is here to help.

 It’s a question that foxes many people, surely they are the same thing aren’t they?
 This is your first mistake, they are not.
 The second mistake is trying to do both at the same time.